-If you’re approaching retirement, you may be prioritising things such as living costs, utility bills, health care and even helping the kids out.
+If you’re approaching retirement, you may be prioritising things such as living costs, day-to-day bills, health care and helping the kids, if you have them.
 With many Aussies looking at a retirement (which in reality, could span a few decades), another thing to give some thought to is recreation and your social life.

-A good starting point when it comes to setting up a workable budget, so you can manage these things, is figuring out what money you have coming in, what expenses you have and what you might be able to put aside.
-You can use our budget calculator if you want a hand.
+A good starting point when it comes to setting up a workable budget (so you can manage the things mentioned above) is figuring out what money you have coming in, what expenses you’ve got and what you might be able to put aside.
+You can use our budget planner calculator if you want a hand.

-Meanwhile, if you’re wondering how much money you’ll need generally, the Association of Superannuation Funds of Australia (ASFA) benchmarks the annual budget needed to fund different retirement lifestyles, based on an assumption people own their home and are relatively healthy2.
+Meanwhile, if you’re wondering how much money you’ll need generally, the Association of Superannuation Funds of Australia (ASFA) benchmarks the annual budget needed to fund different retirement lifestyles.
+These figures are based on the assumption people own their home outright and are relatively healthy1.

 The money you use to fund your life in retirement will likely come from a range of different sources, including the following:

-If you’ve got more than one super account, there may also be advantages to rolling your accounts into one, such as paying one set of fees, which could save you hundreds of dollars each year.
-However, there could be other fees and features lost in the process, so make sure you’re across everything before you consolidate.
+If you’ve got more than one super account, there may also be advantages to rolling your accounts into one, such as paying one set of fees.
+However, there could be certain features lost in the process, such as insurance, so make sure you’re across everything before you consolidate.

-Investments, savings, inheritance - You may be planning to sell shares or an investment property, or use money you’ve saved in a savings account or term deposit to contribute to your retirement.
+You may be planning to sell or use income you’re generating from shares or an investment property, or use money you’ve saved in a savings account or term deposit to contribute to your retirement.
 An inheritance or proceeds from your family’s estate may also help in your later years.

 Know where your money is sitting and what it’s doing

 Having spare money sitting in the one place mightn’t be the best thing.
-For instance, if you’ve got cash in a transaction account, could you be earning more if it was invested elsewhere, or even placed in an offset account linked to your home loan to reduce what you pay in interest?
+For instance, if you’ve got cash in a transaction account, could you be earning more if it was invested elsewhere, or even placed in an offset account linked to your home loan (if you have one) to reduce what you pay in interest?

-Looking at different investment options inside your super could also potentially generate more income.
+Looking at different investment options inside your super could also potentially generate better returns.
 Do keep in mind though that a more conservative approach may be a better option as you get older, as when you’re younger, you generally have more time to ride out market highs and lows.

-You might also be interested to know that when you reach age 65, you can make a tax-free contribution to your super of up to $300,000 using the proceeds from the sale of your main residence.
-There will however be potential advantages and rules that you’ll want to be across.
+You might also be interested to know that when you reach age 65, you can make a tax-free contribution to your super of up to $300,000 using the proceeds from the sale of your home (if you’ve owned it for 10 years and it’s your main residence).
+There will be potential advantages and rules however that you’ll need to be across.